 “A funeral for my pop music,” the Camp Rock alum captioned a January 2022 Instagram post, which showed her sitting alongside members of her team.

-Rumors that Demi may be working on their eighth studio album — a follow-up to the April 2021 record Dancing With the Devil … The Art of Starting Over — first started swirling in August 2021 when they teased “big things coming” with fellow artist G-Eazy.
+Rumors that Demi may be working on their eighth studio album — a follow-up to the April 2021 record Dancing With the Devil … The Art of Starting Over — first started swirling in August 2021 when she teased “big things coming” with fellow artist G-Eazy.

-“What you can expect from the album is me best, like, identifying with myself as an artist,” they explained on The Zach Sang Show in April 2021.
+“What you can expect from the album is me best, like, identifying with myself as an artist,” she explained on The Zach Sang Show in April 2021.
 “You know, more so than I ever have in my life before, and to just keep working, to keep writing.
 To never stop because, who knows.
 This might not be the only music project I release this year.”

-“When I look back at music in the past that was more hesitant to be as open as I am today, I feel like I just robbed myself of vulnerability in some of those songs,” they told The New York Times in March 2021.
+“When I look back at music in the past that was more hesitant to be as open as I am today, I feel like I just robbed myself of vulnerability in some of those songs,” she told The New York Times in March 2021.